srmedinac/ML/README.md

 python train_unet.py
 ```

-This will train six different models:
+This will train different models:
 - baseline models (one with each loss function)
 - ablation models with reduced depth